Turing degrees that compute HYP but can not compute Kleene’s O.

 I recently thought about the Turing degree structure of the degrees that compute every hyperarithmetic sets and could not find much besides the results of Jockusch and Simpson.
 However, after talking to a few people, I realized that quite a bit is known.
 Here is an attempt to summarize a few things.
 I apologize for skipping a lot of the details but hope that anyone can figure those out with the references provided.

-We have seen, that if we restrict our degrees to degrees that compute \(HYP\) and a copy of \(\omega_1^{\mathrm{CK}}\) then we can not be far below Kleene’s O. What if we can not compute \(\omega_1^{\mathrm{CK}}\)?
+We have seen that degrees that compute \(HYP\) and a copy of \(\omega_1^{\mathrm{CK}}\) cannot be far below Kleene’s O. What if we can not compute \(\omega_1^{\mathrm{CK}}\)?
 It turns out we can be quite far away in that case.

 Theorem 2.
 There is a degree \(\mathbf d>HYP\) that is hyperarithmetically low, i.e., \(\omega_1^{\mathbf d}=\omega_1^{\mathrm{CK}}\).